RasaHQ/rasa/saras/e2e/data/step1_get_started_e2e.md

 <U> yes please
     <B> Which (human) language is your assistant in?
 <U> I wrote it in [spanish](language)
     <B> For <language>, a good starting point is the [recommended pipeline](https://rasa.com/docs/rasa/nlu/choosing-a-pipeline/#the-short-answer) for languages other than English.
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## not new to rasa + nlu + intent + pipeline recommendation, not spacy
 <U> How to get start
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?
 <U> nah
     - slot{"onboarding": false}
-    <B> Ok, which product would you like to know more about?
-Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> [NLU](product)
     <B> Anything in particular you'd like to know about, e.g. intent classification or entity recognition?
 <U> can you explain to me how [intent classification](nlu_part) works?